usrtaken/42sh/README.md

 The project has two sections :

-• a mandatory section, which MUST be completed: display a prompt, parse and execute some commands (see below),
+- a mandatory section, which **MUST** be completed: display a prompt, parse and execute some commands (see below),

-• an optional section, which will only be evaluated if the mandatory section is fully functionnal.
+- an optional section, which will only be evaluated if the mandatory section is fully functionnal.
 Authorized functions: all functions included in the libC or the ncurses library.